brew/fruitynutters/README.md

 POSTGRES_DB=postgres
 ```

+#### Basic Authentication

+The whole website uses basic authentication.
+Add a .htpasswd file to `/nginx`.

 ### The database

 The docker-compose file defines a Postgres database service.
 Its data directory is mapped to the host filesystem, relative to the docker-compose file at `./volumes/db`.